MnM/gwt-portlet-bridge/docs/RPC-Example.md

 ```

-### Step 4: Update your web.xml file.
+### Step 4: Update your web.xml file
-Make the following changes to web.xml:
-  * Remove the servlet definition.
-  * Include the gwt-portlet-bridge tag library
+Include the gwt-portlet-bridge tag library in your `web.xml`.

 ```java
 <?xml version="1.0" encoding="UTF-8"?>